 From Process Orientation to Experience: How Virtual Platforms are Changing the Face of Assessments

-Long gone were the days when companies relied on traditional quantitative assessment systems and have now drifted towards a more qualitative and custom assessment solutions.
-Traditional quantitative approaches ignore the naturally occurring cognitive biases and often leave the assessors scratching their heads to figure out what the results really mean.
-Continuous learning and research have helped develop more qualitative and targeted approach towards creating a more customised and practical solution to assessment processes.
+Long gone were when companies relied on traditional quantitative assessment systems and have now drifted towards more qualitative and custom assessment solutions.
+Traditional quantitative approaches ignore the naturally occurring cognitive biases and often leave the assessors scratching their heads to figure out what the results mean.
+Continuous learning and research have helped develop a more qualitative and targeted approach towards creating a more customized and practical solution to assessment processes.

 Structured assessments tailored to the context and specifics of the client can help manage talent management processes in a more cost effective and efficient manner.
-Designing an assessment taking into consideration the cognitive skills, behavioural and functional competencies and personality have helped assessors develop a solution which gives a deep dive diagnosis of the client organisation.
+Designing an assessment considering the cognitive skills, behavioral and functional competencies and personality have helped assessors develop a solution that gives a deep dive diagnosis of the client organisation.

-Finally, bringing together strong capabilities in technology, consulting and program management to devise an assessment solution is what the HR function need to focus on now.
-Assessment evaluations when presented effectively helps communicate individual goals to all employees.
-After all the final goal of any kind of assessment is to help organisations gather information and provide valuable and productive feedback which would encourage employees to be more engaged and therefore contribute towards the company’s growth.
+Finally, bringing together strong technology, consulting, and program management capabilities to devise an assessment solution is what the HR function needs to focus on now.
+Assessment evaluations, when presented effectively, helps communicate individual goals to all employees.
+After all, the final destination of any assessment is to help organisations gather information and provide valuable and productive feedback that would encourage employees to be more engaged and contribute to the company’s growth.